bkitchener1/page-components/README.md

 # page-components

 ## Beyond Page Objects
 Page objects are a great way to build robust reusable automated tests.
 However many times we need a way to build smaller, more modular, and reusable components on a page.
 This is how page-components was born!
+Page Components are a hybrid between a page object and an element...a page object that has an element as a root container.
+All elements in  page component use the root element for searches, allowing us to use simple locators.

 ## Overview